JocysCom/ShellScripts/README.md

 ## What are benefits of this system?

 a)	Organized and smaller configuration files.
-b)	Source control client won’t give you warnings about changed Web.config or App.Config file after you switch project environment.
+b)	Source control client won’t give you warnings about changed _Web.config_ or _App.Config_ file after you switch project environment.

 ## How to use it in Visual Studio project Publishing Scripts?

 This is example of publishing script line, which will copy correct configuration file into specific environment:

-For example to MyProject (TEST).pubxml:
+For example to _MyProject (TEST).pubxml_:

         <Target Name="CustomAfterPublish" AfterTargets="GatherAllFilesToPublish">
           <Message Text="********************************** GatherAllFilesToPublish ***********************************" Importance="high"/>